 Sleep.
-Almost all patients with fibromyalgia sleep poorly hence.
 The intrusion of alpha waves into slow delta wave stage III/IV (deep) sleep was the first objective abnormality observed in fibromyalgia [2].
-Although not the proximate cause of fibromyalgia, abnormal sleep affects both limbs of the stress response system and contributes to negative mood and cognitive difficulties.
+Abnormal sleep affects both limbs of the stress response system and contributes to negative mood and cognitive difficulties.

 Stress/neuroendocrine and autonomic dysregulation.
-Fibromyalgia, chronic fatigue syndrome, regional chronic pain syndromes, and certain emotional disorders that frequently coexist with fibromyalgia all involve central dysregulation of the stress response system [1,2,3].
-In these disorders, various forms of stress function as initiators or perpetuators of functional alterations in the corticotropin-releasing hormone (CRH) neuron, with associated effects on the HPA axis, other neuroendocrine axes, and the SNS.
+Central dysregulation of the stress response system are involved [1, 2, 3].
+Functional alterations in the corticotropin-releasing hormone (CRH) neuron are associated with effects on the HPA axis, other neuroendocrine axes, and the SNS.